jphoskins55/jphoskins55.github.io/_posts/2018-07-10-first-post.md

 **Key Assumptions**

-The first two assumptions are related to how we identified our target audience…proxies for interest in technology and willingness to contribute
+The first two assumptions are related to how we identified our target audience (i.e. proxies for interest in technology and willingness to contribute)
 -&nbsp;&nbsp;&nbsp;Individuals who live or work in areas with a greater density of technology companies will have a higher propensity to engage and participate in technology related causes
 -&nbsp;&nbsp;&nbsp;Individuals who live in areas with higher donor penetration will have a higher propensity to engage and contribute to charitable causes